-A popular method is the reduction of fuzzy ontologies into crisp ones, which has so far only been done for finite total orders [7,8,26].
+A popular method is the reduction of fuzzy ontologies into crisp ones, which has so far only been done for finite total orders [7, 8, 23].
 Reasoning can then be performed through existing optimized reasoners for crisp DLs.
 The main idea is to translate every concept name A into finitely many crisp concept names $A{\geq \ell}$ , one for each truth value $\ell$ , where $A{\geq \ell}$ collects all those individuals that belong to A with a truth degree $\geq \ell$ .
 The lattice structure is expressed through GCIs of the form $A{\geq \ell_2} \sqsubseteq A{\geq \ell_1}$ , where $\ell_2$ is a minimal element above $\ell_1$ , and analogously for the role names.
 All axioms are then recursively translated into crisp axioms that use only the introduced crisp concept and role names.
 The resulting crisp ontology is consistent iff the original fuzzy ontology is consistent.

 In general such a translation is exponential in the size of the concepts that occur in the fuzzy ontology.
 The reason is that, depending on the t-norm used, there may be many possible combinations of values $\ell_1, \ell_2$ for C, D, respectively, that lead to $C \sqcap D$ having the value $\ell = \ell_1 \otimes \ell_2$ , and similarly for the other constructors.
 All these possibilities have to be expressed in the translation.
-Since ontology consistency in crisp SHI is EXPTIME-hard, this yields a 2-EXPTIME reasoning procedure.
-Moreover, DL reasoners usually implement tableaux algorithms with a worst-case complexity above NEXPTIME; in that case, one gets a 2-NEXPTIME reasoning procedure.
-In contrast, our tableau algorithm has a worst-case complexity of NEXPTIME, matching the behaviour of crisp SHI reasoners.
+If after the translation one uses a crisp DL reasoner, which usually implement tableaux algorithms with a worst-case complexity above NEXPTIME, one gets a 2-NEXPTIME reasoning procedure.
+In contrast, our tableau algorithm has a worst-case complexity of NEXPTIME, matching the complexity of crisp SHI.

-To the best of our knowledge, at the moment there exists only one (correct) tableaux algorithm that can deal with a finite total order of truth values and GCIs [25], but it is restricted to the Gödel t-norm.
-The main difference between this algorithm and ours is that we non-deterministically guess the degree of membership of each individual to every relevant concept, while the approach from [25] sets only lower and upper bounds for these degrees; this greatly reduces the amount of non-determinism encountered, but introduces several complications when a t-norm different from the Gödel t-norm is used.
+To the best of our knowledge, at the moment there exists only one (correct) tableaux algorithm that can deal with a finite total order of truth values and GCIs [22], but it is restricted to the Gödel t-norm.
+The main difference between this algorithm and ours is that we non-deterministically guess the degree of membership of each individual to every relevant concept, while the approach from [22] sets only lower and upper bounds for these degrees; this greatly reduces the amount of non-determinism, but introduces several complications when a t-norm different from the Gödel t-norm is used.

-&lt;sup>3 Several tableau algorithms for fuzzy DLs over infinite total orders exist, but they are either restricted to acyclic TBoxes or are not correct in the presence of GCIs, as shown in [2,6].
+&lt;sup>3Several tableau algorithms for fuzzy DLs exist, but they are either restricted to acyclic TBoxes or are not correct in the presence of GCIs, as shown in [2, 6].

 We present a straightforward tableaux algorithm with a larger amount of nondeterminism that nevertheless matches the theoretical worst-case complexity of tableaux algorithms for crisp SHI.
-It is loosely based on the crisp tableaux algorithm in [20].
-A first observation that simplifies the algorithm is that since L is finite, we can w.l.o.g. restrict reasoning to n-witnessed models.
+It is loosely based on the crisp tableaux algorithm in [17].
+A first observation that simplifies the algorithm is that since Lis finite, we can w.l.o.g. restrict reasoning to n-witnessed models.